gh4rib/pqpki-pqpg-openssl-oqs/README.md

 - **Inputs needed:** Path to your private folder, path to the sender's public folder, and the `.pqp` packet.
 - **Output:** Upon mathematical verification of the signature and AEAD MAC tag, the engine outputs the decrypted file with a precise timestamp (e.g., `decrypted_msg_20260531_150405.txt`).

-## 🧠 Security Architecture Notes
+## Security Architecture Notes

 This framework addresses several notorious issues in Post-Quantum integration:

 1. **Dangling Pointers:** The `liboqs` C library aggressively frees memory structures.
-Our `cloneBytes` function ensures that extracted lattice keys are safely ported into Go's garbage-collected heap before the C thread terminates.
+My `cloneBytes` function ensures that extracted lattice keys are safely ported into Go's garbage-collected heap before the C thread terminates.
 2. **Fiat-Shamir Sensitivity:** Algorithms like ML-DSA are highly sensitive to data serialization.
-Our engine constructs a rigid byte-bundle combining the routing suite, ciphertext, nonce, and sender public key, strictly hashing it via `SHA-512` before passing it to the signature engine.
+My engine constructs a rigid byte-bundle combining the routing suite, ciphertext, nonce, and sender public key, strictly hashing it via `SHA-512` before passing it to the signature engine.
 This "Authenticated Negotiation" ensures an attacker cannot silently downgrade the cipher suite inside the JSON.

 ---